neongreen/haskell-ex/README.md

 ## What is it

 These are exercises for the Alpha study group (if you want to participate, first get into the [Haskell Learning Group](https://github.com/haskell-learning-group/haskell-learning-group) and then ask @neongreen).
-You have a week to solve each set.
-Cheating will be punishable by spiders.
+A new set is published every week, but you're encouraged to solve old sets too.
+If you can't solve a task, ask in the Slack channel and you'll be given hints.

 The exercises are beginner-to-intermediate level.
 Expect to learn how to write algorithms, solve simple problems with Haskell, use common libraries, write sites, talk to databases, create interfaces, parse things, do weird type-level stuff, and more.